 The focus is product story, not product volume.
 This isn't built for stores with 50,000 SKUs and basic grid layouts.
 It's built for brands where the narrative around the product matters as much as the product itself.
 Luxury goods, bespoke manufacturing, specialist retailers.
 Stores where a customer reads before they buy.

-It's also the foundation for more unusual commerce needs.
-We're currently using it for a client in the pharmaceutical space who needs custom sales funnels with regulatory compliance baked into the product journey.
+It's also the foundation for more unusual commerce needs, like the Slingshot Bio build above, where regulatory compliance lives inside the product journey rather than bolted on after.
 A standard Shopify theme wouldn't survive the first stakeholder meeting.
-More on that soon.

 The starter is public now.
 Go poke around, steal what's useful, and if you break something, open an issue.